 Students who do not meet the established criteria may apply for HEERF funding by completing an application.
 Applications will be reviewed using the following criteria:

 Each application will be considered on a case by case basis but expect average awards to be between $400 and $1,000.
 Awards will be based on demonstrated financial need, personal circumstances, available funding and federal awarding guidance.
 Eligible students will be notified via their Emmanuel College email address.
 Disbursement procedures will be included in this email.
+Action must be taken within 30 days of the email communication to retain eligibility for the grant.

 Information regarding funding from the institutional portion can be found by reading the Quarterly Budget and Expenditure Reporting.